-New tools are developed every day to make things easier for Internet users.
-Sometimes digital marketers and social media specialists are required to handle ten accounts, or more in some cases, in addition to keeping an eye on hundreds of others.
+New tools are developed every day to make things easier for internet users.
+Sometimes digital marketers and social media specialists are required to handle ten accounts, in addition to keeping an eye on hundreds of others.

 What Is TweetDeck?

 TweetDeck is one of the most popular social media management tools used by individuals or businesses.
 It currently only supports Twitter accounts, although in the past it supported Facebook and LinkedIn as well.
 Twitter describes it as ‘your personal browser for staying in touch with what’s happening now.’

 TweetDeck is a browser-based tool, which means it does not require installing or downloading.
 It is designed specifically to facilitate managing more than one account.
 So its most important feature is allowing you to add an unlimited number of accounts without having to log out and switch to another one.

 You can keep track of all tweets, mentions and direct messages that belong to different accounts at the same time and in the same place.
 You also have the choice to choose which account is the default one.

 If you want to tweet, it will show all the accounts you added, so you can highlight the one you want to send your tweet from.
 You can also send a tweet from more than one account if you want.